killerdolp/2D-report-ALGO/2D Report.md

 			updatednode <- new Node(node.weekly_points)
 			updatenode.userid <- node.userid
 			updatenode.tier <- node.tier
-			INSERT(updatenode)
-			DETELE(node)
+			RB_INSERTNEW(RBT,updatenode)
+			DELETE_USER(RBT,node)

 ```
 The `UPDATE_RANKING` operation would only be used at the end of the week, where the points would be needed to be tallied to determine which user would qualify for a promotion and demotion.
-The `UPDATE_RANKINGS` works by traversing the tree to get all nodes, and for each node, if the value does not equal to the `weekly_points` , we remove the node and add all important values to the new node with the value of `weekly_points`
+The `UPDATE_RANKINGS` works by traversing the tree to get all nodes, and for each node, if the value does not equal to the `weekly_points` , we remove the node and add all important values to the new node with the value of `weekly_points`.

+Since the time complexity is dominated by the for loop, the worse case of the loop would be $O(n) * O(logn)$.
+This is because we loop through all nodes , and in the worse case we would have to run the INSERT and DELELE operations which are both $O(log n)$

 The second update operation is used for tiers of bronze, where the points not in a red-black tree but directly taken form the `User` table HashMap.
 This operation happens every time the user gains or lose points.
 ```